Registration, tutoring, advising, and more

 Get involved in the campus community

+Preview your future at Metro State.
 Take our virtual tour to learn more about our four campus locations.

-Since 1971, Metropolitan State University has been committed to meeting the higher education needs of the people from the Twin Cities and surrounding areas.
+Since 1971, Metro State University has been committed to meeting the higher education needs of the people from the Twin Cities and surrounding areas.
 We are a fully accredited, comprehensive university, a member of the Minnesota State higher education system, and offer bachelor’s, master’s, and doctoral degrees in more than 60 programs.

-Metropolitan State’s flagship location is conveniently located along Mounds Boulevard between East Sixth and East Seventh Streets and overlooks downtown Saint Paul.
+Metro State’s flagship location is conveniently located along Mounds Boulevard between East Sixth and East Seventh Streets and overlooks downtown Saint Paul.

 Ample parking is available in our secure parking ramp, accessible from Maria and Bates Avenues.

-Metropolitan State’s Library and Learning Center shares its space with the Saint Paul Public Library’s Dayton’s Bluff Branch, making it one of the few joint-use libraries in the country.
+Metro State’s Library and Learning Center shares its space with the Saint Paul Public Library’s Dayton’s Bluff Branch, making it one of the few joint-use libraries in the country.
 The Library houses The Gordon Parks Gallery, which exhibits a variety of artwork multiple times per year and maintains the beautiful David Barton Community Labyrinth and Reflective Garden for use by students and community members.

 One of the newest buildings on our main campus, the Jason R. Carter Science Education Center, is dedicated to providing a state-of-the-art environment for learning in STEM programs and community educational programming.
-The building is dedicated to the memory of Jason R. Carter, a biochemistry student at Metropolitan State, who died of leukemia in May 2016.
-His parents, Diana and Robert Carter, and the Carter Family Foundation of Wayzata, Minn., worked with the University Foundation to provide a generous $2 million endowment through contributions in memory of Jason.
+The building is dedicated to the memory of Jason R. Carter, a biochemistry student at Metro State, who died of leukemia in May 2016.
+His parents, Diana and Robert Carter, and the Carter Family Foundation of Wayzata, Minnesota, worked with the University Foundation to provide a generous $2 million endowment through contributions in memory of Jason.

-Another of our newer buildings is our Student Center, which is home to the Student Life and Leadership Development department, our campus canteen, study rooms and spaces, as well as a fitness center for students, staff and faculty to focus on physical well-being.
+Another of our newer buildings is our Student Center, which is home to the Student Life and Leadership Development department, our campus canteen, study rooms and spaces, as well as a fitness center for students, staff, and faculty to focus on physical well-being.

-Metropolitan State teaches in four major locations: Saint Paul, Minneapolis, Saint Paul’s Midway, and Brooklyn Park.
+Metro State teaches in four major locations: Saint Paul, Minneapolis, Saint Paul’s Midway, and Brooklyn Park.
 Day, evening, weekend, online, and hybrid classes are available and are also taught at many partnership institutions, including Minneapolis College, Normandale, and Saint Paul College.

-Our Minneapolis Campus location, the Management Education Center, is home to our College of Management, which focuses on business, MBA, and DBA degrees.
+Our Minneapolis Campus location, the Management Education Center, is home to our College of Business and Management, which focuses on business, MBA, and DBA degrees.
 The Minneapolis Campus also houses the School of Urban Education, our innovative teacher education program dedicated to providing culturally competent and representative educators for our urban schools.

-Metropolitan State’s Midway Center offers a multitude of classes in most topics and is conveniently located between Saint Paul and Minneapolis.
+Metro State’s Midway Center offers a multitude of classes in most topics and is conveniently located between Saint Paul and Minneapolis.
 The Psychology Department is also located at the Midway location.

 Study areas are located on all campuses.